torvalds/linux/Documentation/filesystems/omfs.rst

 devices.

 Note, it is not recommended that this FS be used in place of a general filesystem for your own streaming media device.
-Native Linux filesystems will likely perform better.
+Native GNU/Linux filesystems will likely perform better.

 More information is available at: